Phillers/nav-content/MDMS/how-set-mdms.md

-# How to: Create and Process Replication
+# How to: Set up MDMS
 ## Master Company Setup
 ### No. Series
 It is necessary to set up 2 numbering series: